 Among those who preceded Jordan in death were her husband, Roger, and daughter, Veronica Rene Jordan.
 Her son, Tyrone Anthony Jordan of Washington, D.C., survives her, along with a sister, brother, aunt and many nieces, nephews, other family and friends.

-An obituary is published online in the News & Advance.
+is published online in the News & Advance.